 Employee onboarding plays a vital role in a new hire’s ultimate success.
 Think about it – the onboarding process is truly their first experience with their new company.
 How do you approach this critical step when you can’t greet your new team members face to face, and once they’re on board, how can you effectively coach their performance?

-In our most recent Cyber CX Virtual Roundtable session, Jess Cervellon with Cybrary led the group in an informative discussion on all the best practices behind successful onboarding and coaching while remote.
+In our most recent Cyber CX Virtual Roundtable session, Jess Cervellon with Cybrary led the group in an informative discussion on all the best practices behind successful onboarding and coaching their customer service representatives while remote.